Degree Fields

 Site Search / A -Z

-Occupational Therapist Assistant Overview - Preparation - Day In The Life - Earnings - Employment - Career Path Forecast - Professional Organizations -
+Occupational Therapist Assistant Overview - Preparation - Day In The Life - Earnings - Employment - Career Path Forecast - Professional Organizationst

 Career Path Forecast

-Employment of occupational therapist assistants and aides is expected to grow by 30 percent from 2008 to 2018, much faster than the average for all occupations.
-Demand for occupational therapist assistants and aides will continue to rise because of the increasing number of individuals with disabilities or limited function.
+Employment of occupational therapy assistants is projected to grow 43 percent from 2014 to 2024, much faster than the average for all occupations.

 Note: Some resources in this section are provided by the US Department of Labor, Bureau of Labor Statistics.